- HELOCs and home equity loans allow homeowners to tap into their home equity to access funds.

 The primary difference between a home equity loan and a home equity line of credit is how loan proceeds are accessed.
 With a home equity loan, you receive the amount borrowed (minus any fees and costs) in a single lump sum with a predetermined repayment schedule.

-But with a HELOC, you are granted a line of credit that you can access as needed.
+But with a HELOC, you are granted a line of credit that you can access as needed during the initial draw period (which may last around 10 years).
 Much the same as using a credit card, qualified borrowers are approved for a maximum credit limit and can draw up to the predetermined limit.
 Borrowers repay the amount drawn on a monthly basis, as outlined by the terms of their HELOC contract.
+After the draw period comes a repayment period, during which the principal and interest must be fully repaid (this may last around 30 years).
 Monthly payments will vary based on the outstanding principal balance and the applicable Annual Percentage Rate (APR).[2]

 Another important difference between a home equity loan vs. a line of credit is the interest rate.
 Home equity loans typically offer flat (fixed) interest rates, meaning the rate is locked in for the term of the loan.
-HELOCS, on the other hand, typically offer adjustable interest rates that fluctuate with changing market conditions.
-However, PNC Bank offers a Fixed-Rate HELOC for those who prefer the flexibility of a HELOC with the stability of a set interest rate.
+HELOCs, on the other hand, typically offer variable interest rates that fluctuate with changing market conditions.
+However, PNC Bank offers Fixed-Rate Lock Options on HELOCs for those who prefer the flexibility of a HELOC with the stability of a set interest rate.

 What Are the Advantages and Disadvantages of a HELOC?